gabeweng/gabeweng.github.io/_posts/2020-10-21-visual-regex.md

 r'cool'
 ```

-While regex matched our desired word '**cool**', the way it operates is not at the word level but at the character level.
+While regex matched our desired word '**cool**', the way it operates is not at the word level but the character level.
 This is the key idea.
 > **Key Idea**: Regex works at the character-level, not word-level.

 ![](/images/regex-working.png){:.align-center}

-The implication of this is at that the regex `r'cool'` would match the following sentences as well.
+The implication of this is that the regex `r'cool'` would match the following sentences as well.

 ![](/images/regex-exact-word-match.png){:.align-center}